aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

     // if you use TypeScript and target ES5 you might need to import it like this instead
     // import * as Backend from 'i18next-xhr-backend';
+    // otherwise add "allowSyntheticDefaultImports": true, to your tsconfig

     export function configure(aurelia) {
         aurelia.use